 16 So they hurried off and found Mary and Joseph, and the baby, who was lying in the manger.
 17 When they had seen him, they spread the word concerning what had been told them about this child, 18 and all who heard it were amazed at what the shepherds said to them.
 19 But Mary treasured up all these things and pondered them in her heart.
 20 The shepherds returned, glorifying and praising God for all the things they had heard and seen, which were just as they had been told.

-We tend to think of angels as these chubby little dudes with harps who float around playing sweet music, but that isn’t at all the image the Bible gives us.
-We read about seraphim and their six wings; two covered their face, two covered their feet, and two helped them to fly (Isaiah 6:2).
+We tend to think of angels as these cute little dudes with harps who float around playing sweet music, but that isn’t at all the image the Bible gives us.
+The prophet Isaiah tells us seraphim have six wings; two covering their face, two covering their feet, and two they use to fly (Isaiah 6:2).
 Sounds a bit creepy to me.
-The Bible tells us about cherubim too, and they aren’t nice and cuddly either.
-They had four heads, four eyes, and four wheels and all of it was covered with eyes (Ezekiel 10:11-12).
+The prophet Ezekiel describes for us the cherubim, and they aren’t nice and cuddly either.
+They had four heads, four eyes, and four wheels and all of it was covered with eyes (Ezekiel 10:9-14).
 They were the guardians of the Tree of Life in Eden and carried flaming swords.
 So imagine you’re one of the shepherds and suddenly this vision of an angel pops up out of nowhere.
-Immediately, terror probably sinks into your heart.
+You would probably freak out!
 But the angel says to them, “Do not be afraid.
 I bring you good news that will cause great joy for all the people.
 Today in the town of David a Savior has been born to you; he is the Messiah, the Lord.”
 And then after giving them this pronouncement an entire army of these scary, powerful beings appear right around them.
-But as impressive as that was, that moment didn’t make Jesus real for them.
-It was when they saw him in person lying in the manger.
-When they encountered Christ for themselves was when they believed and they went out and told everyone they knew.
-Only then did it go from being just words to becoming a reality.
-When they encountered Christ for themselves was when all of it went from being just words to becoming a reality.
+But as impressive as that was, they still needed to see Jesus for themselves.
+It wasn’t until they saw him lying in the manger that they believed.

 We call that the incarnation of Christ.

 The incarnation of Christ.
-It’s a fancy word meaning that Christ becomes real for us in this life.
+It’s a fancy term meaning that Christ becomes real for us in this life.
 For the shepherds, for Mary and Joseph, for the early disciples, Jesus literally became real.
-But today, Christ becomes real for us through the love of other people.
-Jesus knew this would happen.
-He knew that people would have a difficult time believing and he knew he wasn’t always going to be here for us in person.
-But that’s why he spent time with the disciples training them to spread the Gospel.
-That’s why he sent the Holy Spirit, to embolden and empower those early followers.
-That’s why he said to Thomas, “Because you have seen me, you have believed; blessed are those who have not seen and yet have believed (John 20:29).”
-Jesus was talking about us.
-But in a way, we have seen him.
-We may not have seen him directly, but for each of you who experiences the reality of Christ in your heart, for those of you where Jesus isn’t just some guy in a book, but a living, breathing being, this stuff is REAL.
+But that isn’t how we experience Christ today.
+Instead we encounter Christ through the work of the Holy Spirit.
+God works through each one of us to reach out with his love, hoping we will eventually turn toward him.
+When Jesus told Thomas, “Because you have seen me, you have believed; blessed are those who have not seen and yet have believed (John 20:29),” he was talking about us.
+But Jesus didn’t abandon us.
+We aren’t left to hope on the promises of the past.
+In a way, we HAVE seen him.
+Not directly.
+Not in the flesh.
+But for each of you who experiences the reality of Christ in your heart, for those of you whom Jesus isn’t just some guy in a book, but a living, breathing being, this stuff is REAL.
 Christianity isn’t a religion based on blind faith, but on faith based on our experience with Jesus through the world around us.
 The love of a friend, the kind words of a stranger, the tough love of those closest to us; those are the things that make Christ a reality for us today.
 We may not have burning bushes or witness the resurrection of a friend, but we can’t say God isn’t active in the world because he is.
-Christ is alive in us.
 Christ is alive in us.

 Many of us don’t yet experience that reality.